Battle of Phulwari: Battle

 Conflicts erupted when Mirza Baqar, instigated by Abed Khan sallied forth from his camp a contingent composed of Barha Sayyid soldiers and launched an assault on Alivardi's forces.
 In the initial onslaught, Alivardi captured the entirety of Lutfullah Tabrizi's artillery, which had been left inadequately guarded due to Mirza Baqer's early assault.
 Lutfullah Tabrizi came out to help Mirza Baqer.
 Despite the significant loss, Lutfullah Tabrizi, Mirza Baqar, and their troops fought vigorously which forced portion of the Bengal soldiers to flee the battlefield, leaving their commander on the brink of defeat.
 Alivardi was pushed two miles away from the battlefield.
 Seeing Alivardi in distress, Manikchand, peshkar of the Raja of Burdwan, secretly offered to join Lutfullah Tabrizi's side with his troops for personal safety, but Mirza Baqar, suspecting his sincerity, opposed the proposal.

 Lutfullah Tabrizi gained the upper hand on the battlefield but faced betrayal from his generals.
 Abed Khan entered into a secret agreement with Mustafa Khan, Alivardi's commander.
 Pretending to launch an attack on the enemy, Abed Khan advanced with his soldiers, only to defect to the opposing side.
 This betrayal was soon followed by similar actions from several other army officers, including Mukhlis Ali Khan, Muqarrab Khan, and a number of Afghan generals.

 Undeterred by these defections, Mirza Baqar launched a swift and forceful assault on the left wing of Alivardi's army, which was under the command of veteran generals such as Mir Jafar and Qasim Ali Khan.
 This sudden attack initially caused great disorder and confusion among the Bengal forces.
 Mir Jafar, however, promptly mounted a gallant resistance, counterattacking Baqer's troops and coming to the aid of Alivardi's defeated generals, including Musaheb Khan, Dilir Khan, and Aslat Khan.
 This action greatly inspired Alivardi's soldiers, who renewed their assault on the enemy.
 Lutfullah Tabrizi's generals Mujtaba Ali, Mir Ali Akbar, and Mir Abdul Aziz was slain alongside 300 Sayyid soldiers.
 Mirza Baqar was wounded seriously and was carried from the battlefield in a palanquin.
 The army abandoned the fight.
 Lutfullah Tabrizi fled for his safety.
 Thus Alivardi gained victory in the battle of Phulwari.

 Aftermath

-Alivardi successfully captured Cuttack and appointed Sayyid Ahmad Khan alias Saulat Jung, his second son-in-law as the Deputy Governor of Orissa Alivardi dispatched Mirza Khairullah Beg to capture Dardana Bagum and Yahya Khan.
-Ramchandradeva II of Khurdah, loyal to Lutfullah Tabrizi dispatched his general Murad Khan.
+Lutfullah Tabrizi fled to Masaulipatam in the territory of Asaf Jah Nizam-ul-Mulk in Deccan.
+Alivardi dispatched Mirza Khairullah Beg to capture Dardana Bagum and Yahya Khan.
+Ramchandradeva II of Khurdah, loyal to Lutfullah Tabrizi dispatched his general Shah Murad Khan.
 Mirza Khairullah Beg seized Lutfullah Tabrizi's treasure but his family fled.
+He stayed at Odisha for two months and appointed Sayyid Ahmad Khan alias Saulat Jung, his second son-in-law as the Deputy Governor of Orissa He also left Gujar Khan in command of three thousand cavalry and four thousand infantry.